 When choosing a lip color, you can never go wrong with a medium pink or peach.

-Turn up the heat by using darker colors or adding in more shimmer at night.
+When the sun goes down, turn up the heat by using darker colors or adding in more shimmer.

 With slightly heavier eye makeup, use a slightly darker blush and lip color to avoid looking too mod.

-If you are going for a traditional wedding and will be wearing a Qi Pao/Cheongsam, you will need to do your makeup differently.
+If you are going for a traditional wedding and will be wearing a Qi Pao, you will need to do your makeup differently.

 Love your idea!
 I’m looking forward to the coming articles!